Cut the cords to cable …

 Children’s Needs – DisneyJR, Nick, CN

 Internet speed – Every cable company wants to suggest the highest streaming offering they have.
 What we have found in a 1400 sq ft one story home is that you don’t need the fastest.
-You can test this by bumping up your speed a little or investing in a wifi extender if you have 2 stories or multiple bedrooms.
+You can test this by bumping up your speed a little or investing in a wireless booster if you have 2 stories or multiple bedrooms.

 SmartTV or Internet player – We have a SmartTV and an “un-smart” TV.
 Unfortunately the SmartTV didn’t have all of the downloads available to run what we wanted so we opted to get an Amazon Fire Stick for each TV.
-We chose the Amazon Fire Stick because you are also able to jailbreak it and install Kodi which has applications we use for new movies (Exodus) and live sports (Sports Devil).
-If you haven’t heard of Kodi, be sure to Google it and read the awesome benefits.
+We chose the Amazon Firestick TV because you are also able to jailbreak it and install Kodi which has applications we use for new movies.
+Be sure to google about the kodi applications!

 Internet Streaming TV – The two options we tested were SlingTV and DirectTV Now.
 Both offer trials and I suggest trying them prior to cutting your cable so you can make the best decision for yourself.
 We ultimately ended up with DirectTV Now and this is why;

 SlingTV– The interface was difficult for us to understand with Orange and Blue Channels and the number of streams you could have for each.
 If you opt for SlingTV the prices are slightly higher and it does take a bit of an adjustment but the buffering and technology is already expanded and supported.